Share more with projects

 - Organization: Under what group was the project conducted?
 This can be a company, school, or yourself.

-Duration: You can select your start and end dates to better understand how long you were employed by the company, as well as an idea of what experience level will give.
+- Duration: You can select your start and end dates to better understand the project’s timeline.

 - Project URL: Give more detail with a link to the actual project or portfolio.
 We recommend using a URL shortening tool to avoid long links.

 - What You Did: Share the goal, your role, and the project’s outcome in 3 bullet points.

 - Length: Be brief.
 Keep your project to 3 bullet points maximum for the best effect.